-- Power-On Time Sequence.
+- Power-On.
 In response to a Power-on condition, the Target performs the following power-on time sequence:

-- □ Microprocessor Self Test
+- Microprocessor Self Test

 - □ Microprocessor RAM Test

-- □ Data Controller Test
+- Data Controller Test

-- □ ECC Verification Test
+- \square ECC Verification Test

-- □ Buffer RAM Test
+- D Buffer RAM Test

-- □ Spinup Motor (If "Auto Spin Up" is enabled.
-See Note below).
+- □ Spinup Motor (if "Auto Spin Up" enabled see "NOTE" below)

-- □ Initialize Spare Table
+- Initialize Spare Table

-- □ Initialize Log
+- Initialize Log

 - □ Initialize Saved Pages Information

+- \square R/W Access Test

-While the motor is spinning up, the drive will respond to all commands with a status byte of Check Condition and a Sense Key Code of Not Ready in response to a REQUEST SENSE command.)
+While the motor is spinning up, the drive will respond to all commands with a status byte of: Check Condition.
+The subsequent REQUEST SENSE command will return a sense key of: Not Ready.

 - Data Head Alignment.
 These drives incorporate the capability to perform periodic data head alignments.
 A full head alignment is executed at power-on.
 Subsequent head alignments may be executed relative to temperature changes and/or elapsed time since power-on.

 - Bus Reset.
 In response to a SCSI bus reset or Bus Device Reset message, the Target will perform the following reset time sequence:

 - □ Abort Any Command in Progress

-- □ Controller Initialization
+- Controller Initialization

 - □ Initialize Spare Table

 - □ Initialize Log

 - □ Initialize Saved Pages Information